Aditya-tech-eng/Excel-Sales-Report/README.md

 # Excel-Sales-Report

-This is my excel data for my Aditya Store.
+This is the excel data for Aditya Store.

 ![image](https://github.com/user-attachments/assets/a61cde1b-3793-427f-8848-7ee05956b1b2)